Mastering Plaster Techniques: Elevating Contemporary Portrait Art

 How to Achieve a Desired Texture Effect

-Creating texture in plaster art is all about technique.
-Here are some methods to try:
+Creating texture in plaster portrait art is key to realism.
+Here are some techniques:

-- Troweling: Use a trowel to create smooth or rough surfaces
+- Troweling: Use a trowel to make smooth skin surfaces

-- Embedding: Press objects into wet plaster for unique textures
+- Embedding: Press small objects for interesting background textures

 Combining Techniques: Integrating Technology with Traditional Methods